 Now that we have the model in a usable state, we need to paint it.
 Using a robust toolset and sophisticated techniques we derive textures that capture all the detail of our original dense poly model.

-Each of these textures plays a specific role in increasing the quality and fidelity of the final composite.
+Each of these textures plays a specific role in increasing the quality and fidelity of the final composite, creating the overall look and feel of the model.
 Once we have the textures and the model prepared we can combine all these elements into the final product, nearly ready for delivery.
 We’ll perform this process for each individual creative asset in the experience.
 You can see an image of the final composite below.

 Each creative asset we deliver is complex and unique.
 We apply these practices diligently because we want our work to speak for itself.
 This art workflow is constantly changing for the better, and our creative team iterates with it.
 Furthermore, we want to ensure re-usability of AR assets across platforms and use cases.

 3D creative is not new, but most companies are not set up to use 3D assets efficiently.
-The work we’re doing to effectively prepare assets for various platforms means more comprehensive campaigns delivered on mobile web, Snapchat, and Facebook as well as the ability to quickly and easily export assets to match the specifications of each distribution channel and online platform.
+The work we’re doing to effectively prepare assets for various platforms means more comprehensive 3D & AR commerce and media strategies delivered on O&O mobile websites, Snapchat, and Facebook, as well as the ability to quickly and easily export assets to match the specifications of each distribution channel and online platform.
 For marketers and e-commerce, this means the barrier to entry for delivery of compelling 3D and AR experiences is rapidly decreasing, opening the door for increased engagement and consumer understanding.

 This post was guest written by our resident 3D artist, Chase.
 For more on AR advertising and 3D e-commerce creative, stay tuned.
 It’s our business, after all.

 Looking to learn more?
 Check out our comprehensive eBook covering Immersive Commerce and what makes 3D and AR so compelling.